Volunteer Associate Counsellor work experience placements for counsellors in training.

 The Student Counselling and Wellbeing service centres around ‘The Cardiff Model’, providing brief, solutions-focussed therapy for students presenting with a diverse range of issues such as relationships, anxiety, abuse and self-harm.

 With the increase of internationalisation, students seeking support present from an increasing variety of backgrounds and ethnic origins and the service is active in its response to issues surrounding Diversity.

-Second year: As the work experience placement progresses, you will be trained and offered the opportunity to work with the Cardiff Model; working with clients for up to four sessions and conducting one and half hour therapeutic consultation appointments.
+Second year: As the work experience placement progresses, you will be trained and given the opportunity to work within the Cardiff Model; working with clients for up to four sessions and conducting one and half hour therapeutic consultation appointments.
 We currently plan to have second year associates working remotely, to provide working online experience, and also to accommodate the new intake of first year associates.

 Third year: Your employability and work skills will be further enhanced with the chance to learn and utilise key proficiencies working within a Wellbeing model of client support.

 Associate Work Experience Placements will normally be in the Diploma Year of counselling training.